Ghislain-Gripon/WordFindApp/README.md

 I implemented binary search and recursive algorithms to efficiently determine conditions for the game rules and used ressource embedding as well as one-file self-contained platform independant publish to out a single executable file that is able to run the application anywhere.

-**To use this project you can either download the source code and compile it yourself and get the .exe in /publish/win-x86/**
+**To use this project you can either download the source code and compile it yourself or run the .exe in /publish/win-x86/**